Tip for sailing with your dog

 Brilliant navigational App clearly designed by people who understand what boaters really need.
 The passage planning is superb taking account of the predicted wind and tide at your proposed time of departure advising you whether wind and tide are in your favour.
 One navigational app that does it all.

-Ross Lucas-Young - savvy navvy user
+Ross Lucas-Young - Savvy navvy user

 Ross Lucas-Young